versluis/plesk-promo-box-remover/README.md

 BEFORE (without this extension): the big blue box shows Plesk related stuff at the top

-![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/after.png) AFTER (with this extension enabled): clutter free focus on your server
+![Plesk Promo Box Remover](https://github.com/versluis/plesk-promo-box-remover/raw/master/after.png) AFTER (with this extension enabled): the clutter free "zen-at-large" experience lets you focus on your server

 ### Supported Plesk Versions